mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 Ride 45 minutes EASY.
 Trainer, rollers, or cruising the flats on the MTB.
 Whatever the weather provides.

 ### NOTES
-Total Time: **40 Minutes** &nbsp;
+Total Time: **41 Minutes** &nbsp; Run: **6.35 km**

 Worked to passed midnight last night (scheduled) and slept in until 0730.

 Rough day on the run.
 Heart rate was way high to start, legs were heavy and **I stopped** to take my pulse manually to confirm the number on my wrist.
 That was enough to calm things down and I plodded on.
 I got to another rise and same thing repeated.
-Watch said I was 158 and climbing so I walked for a bit.
+Watch said I was 158 BPM and climbing so I walked for a bit.
 I turned for home and called it a day.

 <!---->
 ## WEDNESDAY MAY 18 🌦